tableau/extensions-api/docs/trex_examples.md

 - **[Tutorial](https://github.com/tableau/extensions-api/tree/master/Tutorial?=target="_blank")**

-     Walks you through tne step-by-step process of creating and refining an extension that display a summarized table of the currently selected marks.
+     Walks you through the step-by-step process of creating and refining an extension that displays a summarized table of the currently selected marks.